TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Content/Index.rst

 ::

-   # Note: TypoScript (TS) is just another way to define an array of settings which is
+   # Note: TypoScript (TS) is just another way to define an array of settings which
-   #       later on interpreted by the TYPO3 interpreter.
-TypoScript can be written in
+   #       is later on INTERPRETED by TYPO3.
+TypoScript can be written in ANY order
-   #       any order as long it defines the same array.
-Actual execution order is
+   #       as long as it leads to the same array.
+Actual execution order is TOTALLY
-   #       TOTALLY INDEPENDENT of Typoscript code order.
+   #       INDEPENDENT of TypoScript code order.
    #
    #       The order of TS in this example however tries to reflect execution order.
-   #       Steps are taking place in that order at execution time.
+   #       The denoted steps are taking place in that order at execution time.

    1 = CONTENT

-   ### STEP 1: do nothing if `if` results in false
+   ### STEP 1: do nothing if 'if' results in false
    1.if {
       # ifclause = ...
    }